thedannyliu/MobileSAM_Finetune/Finetune_Seg_Everything.md

    - For each candidate: `BCE * w_bce + Focal * w_focal + Dice * w_dice`.
    - IoU prediction is supervised with MSE (`w_iou`).
    - Distillation losses (encoder, decoder, attention, RKD) are weighted by the teacher specific weight and their own `weight` field then scaled by `lambda_coef`.
-   - The sum is divided by the number of predicted masks so that the magnitude stays consistent regardless of grid density.
+   - Losses are averaged over only the matched predictions so that unmatched background candidates do not dilute gradients.
 5. **Evaluation** — predictions are matched to ground-truth masks using the Hungarian algorithm for a one-to-one assignment before computing Dice and IoU.
 6. **Dynamic λ** — if enabled, `lambda_coef` is adjusted with a plateau scheduler based on the validation score.